64 Educational Brain Breaks Your Students Will Love

 Mental Brain Breaks That Are Educational

-What's a cat's favorite sport?
+What's a cat's favorite sport?- educational brain breaks- joke lists

-41. Take a comedy break
+43. Take a comedy break

-42. Share fun facts
+44. Share fun facts

 In addition to joke compilations, we have plenty of fun fact lists on our site with themes that will thrill your students.
 Plus they’re an educational way to teach your students new information during brain breaks.
 Get started with these fun feline facts to accompany the jokes above.
 Meow!

-Brain breaks for kids - ASL
+educational brain breaks for kids - ASL

-43. Practice another language
+45. Practice another language

 Teach your kids the alphabet in sign language.
 Use brain breaks to practice by singing the ABCs while signing the letters.
 Then practice vocabulary words by spelling them out loud while signing the letters.

-44. Find out how it’s made
+46. Find out how it’s made

 Remember that classic Sesame Street video about how crayons are made?
-We watched in awe as crayons rolled off the assembly line, wrapped in paper, and then slipped into those familiar cardboard boxes.
+We watched in awe as crayons rolled off the assembly line, were wrapped in paper, and then slipped into those familiar cardboard boxes.
 Kids today are just as fascinated by how things are made!
 Here are our favorite videos about how things are made—from fireworks to LEGO.

-45. Take a doodle break
+47. Take a doodle break

 According to researcher Mary Helen Immordino-Yang, downtime is essential for brain health.
 Kids need time for their growing brains to integrate and process the vast amount of information they receive each day.
 In other words, it is actually beneficial to give our kids time to allow their minds to wander.
 Try this: Set a timer for three to five minutes and let kids silently doodle with pencil and paper or a dry-erase board and marker while soft, calming music plays in the background.